mindspore-ai/docs/docs/mindspore/source_en/migration_guide/use_third_party_op.md

     auto at_input = tensors[0];
     auto at_output = tensors[1];
     torch::leaky_relu_out(at_output, at_input);
-    // If you are using a version without output, the code is as follows:
+    // If you use the version without output, the code is as follows:
     // torch::Tensor output = torch::leaky_relu(at_input);
     // at_output.copy_(output);
   return 0;